AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-So Stupid
+Love...

-Yo momma so stupid that she forgot where she parked her car in an empty parking lot!
+Yo mama's so fat, she fell in love and broke it.